smanocchio/BitcoinNodeMonitor/README.md

   beyond localhost.
 * [`docs/TROUBLESHOOTING.md`](docs/TROUBLESHOOTING.md) – symptom-based debugging playbooks.

+### Operating System Notes

+The stack runs anywhere Docker is available.
+The quick start guide now contains parallel instructions for Linux hosts (including WSL2) and Windows hosts using PowerShell alongside Docker Desktop, so you can follow the workflow that matches your environment.

 ## Contributing

 Pull requests are welcome for new metrics, dashboard enhancements, or operational guides.